video-dev/hls.js/MIGRATING.md

 ## Dependencies

 Promise support is now required.
-Please bring your own polyfill.
+If your app requires support for older browsers that do not include support for Promises, include your own Promise polyfill.

 ## Configuration Changes

-cleared by hls.js than leaving it up to the browser.
-Set `backBufferLength`
+### Back Buffer Eviction

-- `backBufferLength` default of 90 seconds applies to Live and VOD streams. `liveBackBufferLength` is still supported but marked as deprecated.
-Back buffer on VOD content will be to `Infinity` and the deprecated `liveBackBufferLength` to 90 to enforce the old behavior.
+The new `backBufferLength` setting defaults to 90 seconds, and applies to Live and VOD streams. `liveBackBufferLength` is still supported but marked as deprecated.
+Back buffer on VOD content will be cleared by hls.js rather than leaving it up to the browser.
+Set backBufferLength to `Infinity` and the deprecated `liveBackBufferLength` to 90 to enforce the old behavior.

+### Low Latency Streams

-- `lowLatencyMode` - set to `false` to disable Low-latency part loading and target latency playback rate adjustment
+The new `lowLatencyMode` setting is enabled by default.
+Set to `false` to disable Low-latency part loading and target latency playback rate adjustment.

+### Chunked Transfer Support (experimental)

-- `progressive`- (experimental) set to `true` to stream and append loaded audio and video data before each segment load completion.
+The new experimental `progressive` setting is disabled by default.
+Set it to `true` to stream and append audio and video data as it streams for each segment before segment load completion.
 Not recommended for production or small segments with only a single GoP or less.

 ## Support for Group-Level Track Switching